 The principles of supply and demand are always at work in the real estate market.
 If there are only so many good schools in a certain area, the houses closest to them will go up in cost and value, and the same works for entertainment and other aspects of life.

-A higher-income neighborhood doesn’t necessarily mean increased house insurance cost, nor will said cost necessarily increase if the home becomes more valuable.
+A higher-income neighbourhood doesn't necessarily mean increased house insurance cost, nor will say cost necessarily increase if the home becomes more valuable.